Tuvalu entry requirements for Rwanda passport holders

 Hotel booking or invitation letter

-Have a printed hotel booking or a letter of invitation from your host in Tuvalu.
-Immigration may ask for it on arrival, especially if you are arriving on the weekly Fiji Airways flight.Recommended
+Carry a printed hotel reservation or a letter from your host in Tuvalu.
+Immigration may ask where you are staying — having a booking ready avoids delays.Recommended

 Proof of funds